- Social Media Addiction

 Today, society plays a critical role in our children’s lives, and socialization is an essential aspect of it.
 Social media has been adopted as a new tendency in this technologically advanced world.

 However, like any other technology, excess in social media can also have adverse effects.
 Talking with the kids about using social media wisely is critical to stop them from getting too addicted to this enticing new platform.

 A few meaningful strategies that parents can use to identify and alleviate social media addiction in children:

 Being alert in today’s connected virtual world is extremely important.
 If the parents detect that the child tries to finish their meal as fast as possible.
 They are trying to dodge other activities to jump onto social media.
 Parents must understand those as signs of social media addiction.

 Communicating too much information, private attributes, and photos on social media platforms can have many more adverse effects.
-Posting wrong things can make their standing at stake.
+Posting the wrong things can put their standing at stake.

 If you pay close attention to your child’s conduct and try to understand their feelings, you can effortlessly let your kids eliminate their desire for social media.

 Social media has become an integral part of many people’s lives.
 With so many platforms available, it can be difficult to know which social media sites to use and which ones to avoid.
 While some social media sites may be perfectly harmless, others may be harmful if used excessively.
 People who want to use social media responsibly can take the time to consider how their actions will affect their mental health while also staying mindful of the potential risks associated with excessive use of social media.

 Social media addiction is an unhealthy dependency on interactive outlets such as Facebook, Twitter, and Instagram.
 Like most dependences, social media addiction displays overuse and ordeal in abstaining.